bentan4853563/AmazHub/_portfolio/vasilkoff-info.md

 extra: ""
 description: "A web app with AI support chat bot for our vasilkoff.com website, provides accurate, prompt, and intelligent user support.
 It's a part of our research efforts in the field of AI."
 ---
-[Vasilkoff.info](https://vasilkoff.info/) is not just another web application; it's a benchmark in AI-enhanced web and app development, crafted meticulously by the innovative minds at Brave Dev World.
+[Vasilkoff.info](https://vasilkoff.info/) is not just another web application; it's a benchmark in AI-enhanced web and app development, crafted meticulously by the innovative minds at AmazHub.

 ## Harnessing NextJS and ReactJS for Dynamic Web Solutions